PELVIC FLOOR PHYSIOTHERAPY

 Does there always need to be an internal exam?

 The gold standard for pelvic floor assessment involves an internal exam of the pelvic floor muscles.
-This is needed as we can properly assess pelvic floor muscle tone, strength, and activation.
+This is done with insertion of a gloved finger into the vagina without use of a speculum.
+This is needed so we can properly assess pelvic floor muscle tone, strength, and activation.
 However, this is only performed with expressed consent from our clients.
-Every pelvic floor assessment also involves a orthopaedic assessment of surrounding joints and many things can be done externally.
-Another major benefit of external pelvic floor therapy is comprehensive education how to change bladder and bowel habits that can have a major impact on symptoms.
+Pelvic floor therapy involves the assessment of many joints and structures around the pelvic floor and much of the education can help without an internal assessment.

 I do Kegels already, do I need to come in?

 Social media has done an amazing job at highlighting women’s health issues and to bring awareness of pelvic floor dysfunction.
-However, many clients do NOT need to do kegels and this can make their dysfunction worse.
-This is because many are not aware of what a proper pelvic floor muscle contraction is, how to properly relax, or sometimes they have too much tension in their pelvic floor.
-This is why a proper assessment is critical in determining the root cause of your dysfunction and a personalized exercise program.
+However, many clients do not need to do kegels and this can make their dysfunction worse.
+This is because many are not aware what a proper pelvic floor muscle contraction is, how to relax, or sometimes they have too much tension in their pelvic floor.
+This is why a proper assessment is critical in determining the root cause of your dysfunction and to create a personalized exercise program.

 What can I expect from a pelvic floor initial assessment?